How to Self Publish Inexpensive Books and Ebooks

 Allan was a reporter and copy editor from 1979 to 2008, reporting on crime and labour issues and later editing copy and doing page makeup.

-He retired in 2008 and lives with his spouse Abby Ulmer in Regina.
+He retired in 2008 and lives with his spouse Abby Ulmer and their cat Toby in Regina.

 Allan wrote two books in 2016: Four Murders in a Small Town, a fictional crime story available at www.fourmurdersinasmalltown.com, and How to Self Publish Inexpensive Books and Ebook, which he wrote after learning about the publishing industry and marketing a book from his first book experience.